Kantajew Temple

 Kantanagar Temple, commonly known as Kantaji Temple or Kantajew Temple (কান্তজিউ মন্দির) at Kantanagar, is a Hindu temple in Dinajpur, Bangladesh.
-The Kantajew Temple is a religious edifice belonging to the 18th century.
-The temple belongs to the Hindu Kanta or Krishna and this is most popular with the Rukmini-Krishna devotees (assemble of memorable love) in Bengal.
+The temple is an 18th century religious edifice.
+The temple belongs to the Hindu Kanta or Krishna, and is most popular with the Rukmini-Krishna devotees (assembly of memorable love) in Bengal.
 This temple is dedicated to Krishna and his wife Rukmini.
-Built by Maharaja Pran Nath, its construction started in 1704 CE and ended in the reign of his son Raja Ramnath in 1722 CE.
-It is an example of terracotta architecture in Bangladesh and once had nine spires, but all were destroyed in an earthquake that took place in 1897.
+Built by Maharaja Pran Nath, its construction started in 1704 CE and ended in the reign of his son Raja Ramnath in 1752 CE.
+It is an example of terracotta architecture in Bangladesh and once had nine spires, but all were destroyed in an 1897 earthquake.